Common Name(s): Karri

 Comments: Karri is among the tallest trees in Australia, and the clear trunks furnish very long runs of defect-free lumber.

-Not to be confused with Kauri (Agathis spp.), another massive Australian tree.
+Not to be confused with kauri (Agathis spp.), another massive tree native to Australia.

 - Blue Gum (Eucalyptus globulus)

 - Brown Mallee (Eucalyptus dumosa)